Skip to content

 Private transfer from Prague to Budapest

-Prague to Budapest is our longest route — about 530 kilometres and six hours of driving — and the private car is the most comfortable way to cover it.
+Prague to Budapest is our longest route — about 530 kilometres and five hours of driving — and the private car is the most comfortable way to cover it.
 The drive runs south-east, usually skirting Bratislava, and crosses two borders on the way to the Hungarian capital.
 You choose the pickup time, we quote a fixed price upfront, and an English-speaking driver handles the motorways, tolls and navigation across all three countries.
 With no train changes, full luggage space and comfort stops where you want them, it is far easier than the rail connection.
 Whether Budapest is your destination or a stop on a longer Central European trip, this transfer takes the logistics off your plate.

 Distance